Configuring User Accounts and RBAC

 Enabling Password-Strength Checking

-You can enable password-strength checking which prevents you from creating weak passwords for user accounts.
+You can enable password-strength checking.
+This feature prevents the creation of weak passwords for user accounts.

 Note